OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/02-Test_Ability_to_Forge_Requests.md

 - [Testing for Cross Site Request Forgery (CSRF)](../06-Session_Management_Testing/05-Testing_for_Cross_Site_Request_Forgery.md)
 - [Testing for Account Enumeration and Guessable User Account](../03-Identity_Management_Testing/04-Testing_for_Account_Enumeration_and_Guessable_User_Account.md)

+## Remediation

+The application must be smart enough and designed with business logic that will prevent attackers from predicting and manipulating parameters to subvert programmatic or business logic flow, or exploiting hidden/undocumented functionality such as debugging.

 ## Tools

 [OWASP Zed Attack Proxy (ZAP)](https://www.zaproxy.org) is an easy to use integrated penetration testing tool for finding vulnerabilities in web applications.
 It is designed to be used by people with a wide range of security experience and as such is ideal for developers and functional testers who are new to penetration testing.
 ZAP provides automated scanners as well as a set of tools that allow you to find security vulnerabilities manually.